CozmoNate/Forest/README.md

 ## Usage

 The core class which helps to prepare network request and handle response is `ServiceTask`. `ServiceTask` also is a factory to itself.
 You can see all factory methods inside "ServiceTask+Request.swift".
 Response handling methods is defined inside "ServiceTask+Response.swift".
 And keep in mind, `ServiceTask` is a helper class that mostly built for subclassing.
 It is useful out of the box, but if you need to intercept error or provide base URL, do not hesitate to make a custom subclass.
+Also you can use delegation and implement  `ServiceTaskInterception` protocol

 ### Make a GET request expecting json response